Tritium $\beta$-decay in pionless effective field theory: Extraction of the Gamow-Teller strength and fixing

+Importantly, we find numerically, that for both parameterizations, $l_{1,A}$ converges with increasing UV cutoff, a fact that has been already predicted by theory \cite{Butler:1999sv}, where:

-The first uncertainty comes from the aforementioned difference between recent experimental determinations of $g_A$ \cite{gA,new_gA}, and the second uncertainty comes from the rest of the experimental uncertainties, such as the statistical in the measured triton half-life.
+The first and second uncertainties come from the aforementioned difference between recent experimental determinations of $g_A$ and $g_A$ statistical uncertainties \cite{gA_1.2701, doi:10.1063/1.4983578} while the third uncertainty comes from the rest of the experimental uncertainties, such as the statistical uncertainties in the measured triton half-life.